nicolieng/operating-room/README.md

 3. A one-page pdf with actionable insights to communicate key findings to out stakeholders and guide them on their decision making.

 ## What is the source of the data?
-The dataset is shared by a company in the health tech industry.
+The dataset is kindly shared by a health-tech company.